f18-os/file-transfer-john17727/file-transfer-lab/README.md

 ```

 ## framedSock.py
-This is the origianl program provided.
+This is the original program provided from the emphaticDemo.
 Nothing has been modified.